zerotrickpony/helloelectron/README.md

 - VSCode tries to parse the tsconfig itself, and won't understand nuance from multi-armed build systems or codegens
 - NPM defaults to auto-updating packages which often breaks them
 - The Squirrel windows installer is of the rather wild opinion that it should have no options or confirmations.
+- The "iconz" tool that I found for generating MacOS ICNS files only actually runs correctly on MacOS hosts

 ### Dependencies